Airbus is set to contribute to sustainable growth - a growth compatible with the environment, and to

 address them appropriately.

-Minimising environmental impacts at source is paramount as design exerts a major influence on
+Minimising environmental impacts at source is paramount as design exerts a major influence oncontinue delivering solutions to a world that wants greater mobility… and a cleaner and quieter

 each dimension of aircraft’s environmental performance.
 Environment is therefore part of toplevel